 How to Handle an Overpaid Credit Card

-When you overpay you credit card, you’re essentially pre-paying for your future expenses.
+When you overpay your credit card, you’re essentially pre-paying for your future expenses.
 The easiest thing to do is to just continue using the credit card.
 All of your future purchases will be applied towards the negative balance you’ve built up.
-Once you’ve gotten your balance back to the point where you owe money again, you can continue making payments as usual.
+Once your balance is back to the point where you owe money again, you can continue making payments as usual.

 Ask for a check